devinepk/saga-one/README.md

 In production, SagaOne uses an Amazon Simple Queue Service (SQS) queue, and the `QUEUE_CONNECTION` environment setting should be set to `sqs`.
 (Locally and in staging, this setting should be set to `sync`.)
 SQS will post queue items to `/worker/queue` on the worker environment.
 Make sure the version deployed to the worker environment matches the one deployed to production.

 The worker environment connects to the same database as the production environment.

+## Filesystem Considerations

+SagaOne uses an AWS S3 bucket as its default filesystem.
+Ensure that you have set the bucket credentials in the environment settings of each environment.